 Lenders love stability in your income.
 So, if you took a pay cut, the lender might not be willing to work with you.
 Lenders want to see a stable income that will allow the borrower to pay them back.
 Typically, loan providers prefer to see the borrower with the same employer or in a similar position for at least two years.

-If you’ve filed for bankruptcy, this will damage your score.
+If you’ve recently filed for bankruptcy, be aware that this will likely result in damage to your credit score.
+Bank statements, credit card debt, and student loans can all impact this score, which is critically reviewed by most lending institutions.
 Expect most lenders to deny your application if you have a bankruptcy listed on your credit report.

-However, there are high-risk funding providers that don’t shy away from hard-to-approve borrowers.
-Importantly, you can rebuild credit after bankruptcy with time and consistent repayment history.
+However, certain high-risk funding providers don’t shy away from hard-to-approve borrowers, including those looking for home equity loans.
+Even with stricter credit requirements, they may still be willing to consider your application.
+Importantly, you can rebuild your credit after bankruptcy with time and a consistent repayment history.

 This is one of the top questions borrowers are interested in.
 So, when can you apply for a new loan after receiving a credit denial letter, a formal statement that a financial institution issues when declining an application to obtain capital?